vmware-archive/hillview/docs/userManual.md

 ![Cell filtering context menu](filter-context-menu.png)

+For numeric and date cells the user has the option to selection a range of values centered at the current cell value ("keep around").
+A new menu will popup to allow the user to specify the extent of the interval.

+In addition, two options allow the user to move the current row to the top of the table or to the middle row.

 #### 4.3.5 Operations on a table row

 Right-clicking on a table cell in a meta column opens a row-specific menu.